 They will have a huge circle of friends and will progress in their careers.

-May 3rd, 12th, 21st and 30th – They are blessed with the energy of Mercury and Jupiter.
+May 3rd, 12th, 21st and 30th – They are blessed with the energy of Venus and Jupiter.

 They will be in contact with high profile business people.

-They will have a good love life and chances of early marriage are high.
+They will have a good love life and the chances of early marriage are high.

 They should not take high financial risk.